MaxGnesi/ML-Theory/Lazy vs Eager Learning.md

 ## The Fundamental Question

-Max, let's step back to the absolute foundation.
+Let's step back to the absolute foundation.
 Every supervised learning algorithm is trying to solve the same problem:

 > **Given observations $(x_i, y_i)$ from some unknown data-generating process, find a function $\hat{f}$ that predicts $y$ for new, unseen $x$ values.**